stmcli/stmcli/README.md

 stmcli aims to use the data made available by the [Société de transport de Montréal](http://www.stm.info/) to create an easy to use command line application to access bus/metro informations.

+This tool does not use any information of STM real time.
+It only retrieve the scheduled times for bus.

 ## Installation

 ``` pip3 install stmcli ```